 We study the implications of censorship and privacy in the digital world and seek to develop new techniques to advance the efforts towards a more free and open Internet.

 Systems Security, Internet Infrastructure Security, Routing Security, Reliability of Network Protocols (BGP, TCP, DNS, OpenDNP3, Modbus, etc.), DDoS Mitigation and New Attacks, Exploiting Economic Incentives on the Internet, Internet Measurement, Content Delivery Networks (CDNs), Security Analytics and Machine Learning for Security Problems, Critical Infrastructure Security, and more.

 Anonymous Communication Systems, Censorship Circumvention, Mechanisms for Privacy on the Modern Internet, Tor, AS-Level Privacy and Anonymity, Circumventing Geographic Regions on the Internet, and more.

-Cryptocurrencies (Bitcoin, Ethereum, Ripple, ZCash, etc.), Anonymity Provided by Bitcoin and other CC’s, Measuring Properties of the Cryptocurrency Ecosystems, Attacking Cryptocurrencies, Mining Pool Security, Security of Proof-of-Work/Proof-of-Stake/etc. methods, and more.
+Development of New Cryptographic Primitives, Applications of Cryptography to Security Problems, Privacy and Security of Cryptocurrencies (Bitcoin, Ethereum, Ripple, ZCash, etc.), Cryptocurrency Measurement, Attacking Cryptocurrencies, Mining Pool Security, Security of Proof-of-Work/Proof-of-Stake/etc. methods, and more.